Genesis 29: Lessons from Jacob’s Life in Haran About What Jesus Offers You

 • Leah turns her eyes to God and praises Him.
 After her fourth child, Leah’s focus turned from her own sorrow to praise for God: “35 And she conceived again and bore a son and said, ‘This time I will praise the Lord.’
 Therefore she named him Judah.
 Then she stopped bearing.”
 (Gen. 29:35).
 Her praise provides a lesson for all.

 • Give thanks and praise that God can use your mistakes for His glory.
 Jacob’s marriage to Leah and Rachel violated God’s law (Lev.
 18:18).
 As a result, Jacob, his two wives and their descendants all suffered.
-Yet, God can use even the mistakes of mankind for His glory (Ro.
+But God can use even the mistakes of mankind for His glory (Ro.
 8:28).
 He would use the jealousy of the two sisters to create the 12 tribes of Israel.
 He would also use the lines from the two mothers of Israel for the two appearances of Jesus the Messiah.
 “The two sisters represent the two kingdoms of the Jewish people.
 Leah was the mother of the kingdom of Judah – the southern kingdom which remained loyal to the Davidic kings from the tribe of her son Judah.
 Rachel was the mother of the kingdom of Israel – the northern kingdom which followed king Jeroboam from the tribe of her son Joseph.
 Therefore the two sisters also represent two potentials for bringing forth the messianic redeemer: one from the tribe of Judah, the firstborn of Leah (after the disqualification of Reuben, Simeon, and Levi) and one from the tribe of Joseph, the firstborn of Rachel.
 Rabbinic literature speaks of the two potential messiahs respectively as Messiah son of David and Messiah son of Joseph.
 The rabbis depict the two messiahs as serving different roles.
 Messiah son of Joseph suffers for the sins of Israel and dies fighting for the redemption of the nation.
 Messiah son of David prevails over his enemies and subjugates the nation.”
 (First Fruits of Zion, Torah Club, Vol. 2, Shadows of the Messiah, Vayetze, (2016) p.
 147).
 Jesus would fulfill both roles of the Messiah in two separate appearances.
 If the Jews had correctly read their Scripture, they should have expected the Messiah to first come and die as a humble servant before He returned to unite all believers under His holy reign.

 • Make your life a living sacrifice for God.
-Like Leah, you are also called upon to give thanks to Christ.
+Like Leah, you are also called upon to give thanks to Jesus.
 You should avoid complaining about your problems.
 Instead, be thankful for His blessings.
 You can thank Him by making your life a living sacrifice for Him: “Therefore, I urge you, brothers, in view of God’s mercy, to offer your bodies as living sacrifices, holy and pleasing to God--this is your spiritual act of worship.”
 (Ro.
 12:1; Heb.
 13:15).
-Is your life a living sacrifice of gratitude to Christ?
+Is your life a living sacrifice of gratitude to Jesus?